mbimbij/aws-serverless-cicd-demo/README.md

   - profile `test`: dedicated to test environment
   - profile `prod`: dedicated to prod environment
 5. Verify that the profiles are set appropriately in `pipeline.env` file
-6. Launch the creation of the pipeline: `./create-pipeline.sh`
+6. Launch the creation of the pipeline: `./create-pipeline.sh $APPLICATION_NAME`
 7. Activate the github connection in the `operations` account
+8. Delete the pipeline: `./delete-pipeline.sh $APPLICATION_NAME`